cebem1nt/pacget/README.md

   -h, --help            show this help message and exit -d, --dest DIR [DIR ...]
+                        Optional directories where to clone to -S, --storage-dir DIR
-                        Optional directories where to clone to -i, --install         After clonning, automatically install -f, --force           Do not check if PKGBUILD[s] exist[s], forcefully clone -s, --search          Search for PKGBUILD[s] instead of cloning
+                        Default directory where to clone to by default -i, --install         After clonning, automatically install -f, --force           Do not check if PKGBUILD[s] exist[s], forcefully clone -s, --search          Search for PKGBUILD[s] instead of cloning